grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image68.jpeg" alt-text="A close-up of a computer part.":::

-2. Use a 3IP Torx Plus screwdriver to tighten the 3 screws.
+2. Use a 3IP Torx Plus screwdriver to tighten the three screws.
 After the screw is snug and seated, only tighten the screws an additional ~1/8 turn (~45 degrees) to avoid stripping the threads. **Be sure to press down firmly with the screwdriver to avoid any chance for screw stripping.
-Additionally, please keep track and count the number of screws removed to ensure there are no extra screws in the area.**
+Additionally, count and keep track of the number of screws removed to ensure there are no extra screws in the area.**

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image66.jpeg" alt-text="A hand holding a screwdriver.":::

-3. Use a plastic tweezer to connect the Fan FPC into the PCBA connector.
+3. Use plastic tweezers to connect the Fan FPC into the PCBA connector.

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image69.jpeg" alt-text="A close up of a computer.":::